YueLiu/NeuralTripleTranslation/README.md

 ### KG embeddings training

 We learned the 100-dimension embeddings from 2,497,196 DBpedia triples that includes 1,238,671 distinct entities and 3,359 relations using the TransE model.
-The code is modified based on this *[Open-Source Package for Knowledge Embedding](https://github.com/thunlp/OpenKE)*.
+The code is based on this *[Open-Source Package for Knowledge Embedding](https://github.com/thunlp/OpenKE)* and modified in order to run in a non-GPU environment.

 ### Default Run

-Run *main.py* for the baseline of *Relation Extraction* on the Wiki-DBpedia dataset
+Run *main.py* under ./baselines for running the baseline of *Relation Extraction* on the Wiki-DBpedia dataset

 Run *main.py* for deploy the flask web-application

 Two needed tensorflow outputs *.tfmodel.data-* and the *.pkl* file are not uploaded here due to the size issue.
 You should be able to get them after training.

+### Contact

+The code base is a joint work by
+- [Yue Liu](https://github.com/YueLiu) and [Tongtao Zhang](https://github.com/charlesztt) for the implementation of distant supervision, data cleaning, and the Seq2Seq model
+- [Zhicheng Liang](https://github.com/gychant) for the implementation of relation extraction baselines and KG embedding training.

+If you have any question in usage, please contact us by opening an issue and we will be glad to resolve it.
+And contributing is always welcome.